Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 Right wheel angle
 ```

-The relationship is not necessarily linear across the complete range.
+The relationship is not assumed to be perfectly linear across the full steering range.

-This is why the steering system must be calibrated mechanically rather than assuming that:
+For this reason, Piolín's steering system must be calibrated from the actual installed mechanism rather than assuming:

 ```text
 10° motor rotation